Line bundles on perfectoid covers: case of good reduction: The sheaf

 Then $X\in \O^\times(U')$, and we can write $X^p(1-\varpi^nX^{1-p})=a$.
 Using the Newton polygon of $f$ at any point of $U'$, we see that that for $n\gg0$, we have $(1-\varpi^nX^{1-p})\in 1+\m\O^+_{\tau}(U')$.
 Consequently, the image of $X$ is a $p$-th root of $a$ inside $\O^\times_{\tau}/\O^\times_{1\tau}(U')$. \end{proof}

-The following Proposition is the main reason why $\bOx$ is useful for us, and we used it in \cite[\S2]{heuer-v_lb_rigid} and \cite[\S3]{heuer-diamantine-Picard} for essentially the same reason: In many situations, its cohomology commutes with forming the kinds of limits we are interested in: \begin{Proposition}[{\cite[Lemma~3.20, Corollary~3.26]{heuer-diamantine-Picard}}] Let $X_\infty\sim\varprojlim_{i\in I} X_i$ be an affinoid perfectoid tilde-limit of affinoid rigid or perfectoid spaces over $K$.
+The following Proposition is the main reason why $\bOx$ is useful for us, and we used this sheaf in \cite[\S2]{heuer-v_lb_rigid} and \cite[\S2.3]{heuer-diamantine-Picard} for essentially the same reason: In many situations, its cohomology commutes with forming the kinds of limits we are interested in: \begin{Proposition}[{\cite[Corollary~3.20]{heuer-diamantine-Picard}}] Let $X_\infty\sim\varprojlim_{i\in I} X_i$ be a perfectoid tilde-limit of sheafy qcqs adic spaces over $K$.
+Assume that each $X_i$ admits a cover by affinoid spaces $U_i$ such that $U_i\times_{X_i}X_j$ is affinoid for all $j\geq i$.
 Then for all $j\geq 0$,